-- Final Fantasy VII there's equipment that can double or triple AP gain.
+- In Final Fantasy VII, there's equipment that can double or triple AP gain.
 AP is used to improve Materia, which enhance your characters.

 - Final Fantasy VIII had GF abilities that affected stat gains.
 You could theoretically wait to gain levels until you had the maximum level in said abilities, causing your character to grow by leaps and bounds.

-- Final Fantasy X has weapon properties that double and triple the AP gain of the wielder and one which converts Overdrive gained into APnote , armor properties which increase item strength.
+- Final Fantasy X has weapon properties that double and triple the AP gain of the wielder and one which converts Overdrive gained into APnote .
+There are also armor properties which increase item strength.

 - Samurai Warriors 2 has the Prodigy skill, a Power Copying type, as well as several skills that increased the benefit of leveling.

-- Also the insanely hard to get "Pokerus" that doubles EV gain, infects multiple Pokemon, and goes away at midnight. the chances of getting it from a wild Pokemon are approximately 1 in 24000.
-Thanks to the Global Trade Station, however, it's much easier to obtain considering that if you have ONE pokemon with the virus, you can infect as many as you want and put them up for trade.
-Many players consider infecting trade Pokemon a common courtesy due to the virus' usefulness.
+- Also the insanely hard to get "Pokérus" that doubles EV gain, infects multiple Pokémon, and goes away at midnight.
+The chances of getting it from a wild Pokemon are approximately 1 in 24,000.
+Thanks to the Global Trade Station, however, it's much easier to obtain, considering that if you have even one Pokémon with the virus, you can infect as many as you want and put them up for trade.
+Many players consider infecting trade Pokémon a common courtesy due to the virus's usefulness.

 - Star Ocean: First Departure: It has a skill that reduces the EXP cost to level, a specialty that increases skill points per level, and even a superspecialty that empowers item creation abilities (to make equipment that powers you up).
 Many of these elements were carried over into the sequel, Star Ocean Second Evolution.